elavul/Excel-Tableau----Thera-Bank-Personal-Loan-Acceptance-Dashboard-/README.md

 | Online             | Uses internet banking (0/1)                              |
 | CreditCard         | Has a bank-issued credit card (0/1)                      |

-I also added additional columns when I considered some variables need to be bined to offer a more straightforward analysis.
+- A Certificate of Deposit is a type of savings account offered by banks that offers a higher interest rate in exchange for the customer agreeing to keep the money deposited for a fixed period, such as 6 months, 1 year, 5 years, etc.

-A Certificate of Deposit is a type of savings account offered by banks that offers a higher interest rate in exchange for the customer agreeing to keep the money deposited for a fixed period, such as 6 months, 1 year, 5 years, etc.
+I also added additional columns, helper columns, where  when I considered some variables need to be bined to offer a more straightforward analysis.

 </details>